Real-Time Road Updates

 Plan Ahead to Save Time on the Slopes

-SR-38 Road Status
+CA-38 Road Status

 Big Bear Mountain Resort does not own or manage any roads.
 We obtain road closure and snow chain restriction information from the California Department of Transportation (CalTrans).
 While we strive to share the information we receive, please note that we are unable to: